jjrdk/dotauth/README.md

 ## Building the Project

 To build the project, run the build script (build.ps1 on Windows, build.sh on Linux/Mac).
-This will generate a set of nuget packages which can be used to integrate SimpleAuth into an ASP.NET Core server project.
+This will generate a set of nuget packages which can be used to integrate DotAuth into an ASP.NET Core server project.

-See the example [Auth Server project](https://github.com/jjrdk/SimpleAuth/tree/master/src/simpleauth.authserver) for an example of how to use SimpleAuth as an auth server.
+See the example [Auth Server project](https://github.com/jjrdk/DotAuth/tree/master/src/simpleauth.authserver) for an example of how to use DotAuth as an auth server.

 ## Configuration Values for Demo Servers